A FEATURE DOCUMENTARY

 DIRECTOR & PRODUCER

-Jason Ikeler is a New York–based director and producer, and currently serves as Vice President of Video for Hearst Magazines, where he leads original content strategy and production.
-He has directed short films such as Harper’s Bazaar’s Maren Morris: Girl World Tour and created viral series including Phoning It In for ELLE and Cheap Shots for Cosmopolitan.
-As a producer, his credits include HGTV’s Flip or Flop and House Hunters Renovation.
+Jason Ikeler is a New York–based director and the founder and Executive Producer of Home Skooled Entertainment.
+He directed the short film Maren Morris: Girl World Tour for Harper's Bazaar and created viral series—including ELLE's Phoning It In and Cosmopolitan's Cheap Shots—that have garnered more than a billion views.
+As a producer, his credits include HGTV's Flip or Flop and House Hunters Renovation.
 Safe for the Whole Family marks his feature directorial debut.

 • WHITNEY FERN